 Concentration of credit risk is the risk of loss attributed to the Authority's investment in single issues.
-At December 31, 2020 and 2019, certificates of deposit held at two and three financial institutions accounted for approximately 67% and 48% of investments, respectively.
-No other issuer, excluding the U.S. federal government, makes up more than 10% of the Authority's investment portfolio.
+At December 31, 2021 and 2020, certificates of deposit held at three financial institutions accounted for approximately 92% and 67% of investments, respectively.
+No other issuer makes up more than 10% of the Authority's investment portfolio.
 All certificates of deposit are fully collateralized.
 Management of the Authority monitors the credit ratings associated with its underlying investments.